MA Middle Eastern Studies

 You will also choose courses in:

-You will have the option to choose two courses from a wide range of subjects offered by the University of Edinburgh.
+You will complete your Year 1 studies with option courses chosen from a wide range offered by the University of Edinburgh.

 You will take Modern Middle Eastern History and option courses of your choice.

-If international travel restrictions allow, you may have the option to study abroad.
+If international travel restrictions allow, you may have the option to study abroad for either a full or half year.

-You will continue with your Honours studies, choosing from a wide range of Middle East-related options from subject areas including:
+You will continue with your honours-level studies, choosing further specialist option courses from a wide selection of subject areas relating to Middle Eastern Studies.

 You will also complete a dissertation on a subject of your choice and under the supervision of an academic adviser.